DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

 This function is fine; we can invoke it with strings or arrays.
-However, we can’t invoke it with a value that might be a string or an array, because TypeScript can only resolve a function call to a single overload:
+However, we can't invoke it with a value that might be a string or an array, because TypeScript can only resolve a function call to a single overload:

 ```ts
 len(""); // OK